-Critical Incident Peer Support request, notification and ordering procedures provide an organized approach to the management of stress responses for personnel having been exposed to a traumatic event in the line of duty.
-The establishment of these procedures does not prevent an employee from seeking individual consultation through the Employee Assistance Program or a care provider of their choice.
+- 47 approach to the management of stress responses for personnel having been exposed to a traumatic event - in the line of duty.
+The establishment of these procedures does not prevent an employee from seeking - 49 individual consultation through the Employee Assistance Program or a care provider of their choice.

-Under no circumstances should CIPS or any of its components be considered psychotherapy or a substitute for psychotherapy.
-Peer and group supporters are not licensed health care professionals and should not be utilized in lieu of a licensed clinician.
-A clinician is ordered at the time of the support group being organized and has skills specific to the incident being managed.
+- 2 Under no circumstances should a CIPS Team or any of its components be considered psychotherapy or a substitute - 3 for psychotherapy.
+Peer and group supporters are not licensed health care professionals and should not be - 4 utilized in lieu of a licensed clinician.
+A clinician is ordered at the time of the support group being - 5 organized and has skills specific to the incident being managed. - 6 Critical Incident Clinicians (CICL) may be part of the team, or a culturally competent clinician may be ordered outside of the ordering system if none are available in IROC, or the resource ordering system assigned designator.

-The cost for CIPS services in the fire operations are to be charged to the fires incident management code.
-Non-fire incidents should be charged to the host unit.
-Critical Incident Peer Support interventions are most effective when applied 24-72 hours (sometimes longer) following a critical incident.
-It is important for personnel to operationally disengage and often reconnect with family or other support before participating in CIPS services
+- 7 The cost for CIPS team services in the fire operations are to be charged to the fires incident management code. - 8 Non-fire incidents should be charged to the host unit.
+Critical Incident Peer Support team interventions are - 9 most effective when applied 24-72 hours (sometimes longer) following a critical incident.
+It is important - for personnel to operationally disengage and often reconnect with family, if possible or other support before participating in CIPS services.

-CAL FIRE Incidents:
+13 CAL FIRE Incidents:

-CAL FIRE Units should be familiar with local procedures for CIPS Team activation, reference CAL FIRE Handbook 1800, Policy 1861
+- 14 CAL FIRE Units should be familiar with local procedures for CIPS Team activation, reference CAL - FIRE Handbook 1800, Policy 1861